 The Long Story:

 In 2016 the idea for 901 Girls With Goals was cultivated when women from Greenfield Arena's indoor soccer community and the Laid Back League were able to provide equipment and facilitate practices for a local high school who was starting a girl's soccer program.
 Paula and Carrie saw how big the need was even with one school, and set about working to build a structure that could support more schools and expand impact beyond just supplying equipment.
-In 2018, they expanded to support 2 local schools and grew to support 7 local schools in 2019.
+Since 2018, we have provided equipment support to 18 schools.
+Our programs have impacted over 400 girls.

 At 901 Girls With Goals, we believe the skills learned on the field, winning and losing, setting and reaching goals, getting back up when you go down, working together as a team, and the friendships made on the field are something every girl should have the opportunity to be a part of.